Climate and weather

 Inadequate processing techniques

-Crop losses may occur when farm employees sort out crops.
+Crop losses may occur when farm employees sort crops.
 Accidents and interruptions during washing, peeling, slicing and boiling also lead to losses.

 Mechanical damage and overheating cause non-refrigerated transport situations, resulting in crop loss.